pubky/mainline/mainline-next/docs/1a/prototype-plan.md

 [requirements](requirements.md).
 Record any requirement that is ambiguous, impractical, or missing before changing the proposal.

-Milestone 1a is complete when an independent adapter can consume only its public API.
+Milestone 1a is complete when independent mutable and immutable adapters can consume only its public API.
 Keep the current crate working until the complete refactor is ready to migrate incrementally.